samblenny/pre_docs/README.md

 1. Download a "Raspberry Pi OS **Lite**" operating system SD card image from https://www.raspberrypi.org/software/operating-systems/
-2. Next to the Download button, use the SHA256 link to get the file integrity hash for the operating system image zip file you just downloaded
+2. Next to the Download button, use the SHA256 link to get the file integrity hash for the zip file you just downloaded
 3. Verify the zip file against the hash, and re-download if there's a problem.
 4. Flash the OS image onto your micro SD card following the instructions at https://www.raspberrypi.org/documentation/installation/installing-images/README.md